ongardie/cubicle/docs/Docker.md

 This string is prepended to all the Docker object names (container, image, and volume names) that the Cubicle runner creates.
 It defaults to "cub-".
 Using the empty string is also allowed.

+### `seccomp`

+- Type: path or none
+- Default: none

+If set, Cubicle will use this JSON-formatted seccomp filter with Docker.
+Otherwise, Cubicle will use Docker's default seccomp filter.
+See the seccomp discussion above for more information.

 ### `strict_debian_packages`